NBKRTM/NebykovSummary/README.md

 My CV includes the following sections:

 - General information about my work experience and education
-- My skills and competencies in the field of web development
+- My skills and competencies in the field of development
 - Description of my projects and completed tasks
 - Links to my social profiles and contact information